fadden/6502bench/README.md

 [6502bench](https://6502bench.com/) is a code development "workbench" for 6502, 65C02, and 65802/65816 code.
-It currently features one tool, the SourceGen disassembler.
+It currently features one tool, the SourceGen disassembler, and runs on Windows 7 or later.

 You can download the source code and build it yourself, or click the [Releases tab](https://github.com/fadden/6502bench/releases) for pre-built downloads.

-**NEEDED:** ROM/OS symbols for various systems, notably Commodore and Atari home computers.

 ## SourceGen ##